hmis4/SurpassingLNTradeOffQKD/README.md

 ---

 ### UnequalDispersionModel.py
-Produces the figure on collective noise with different noise parameters between the two photons for the dispersion model.
+Produces the figure on collective noise with different noise parameters between the two photons for the dispersion model with the amplitude damping approximation.
 - keyrate1 - makes Fig 20a in SM (key rate under varying deviations in dispersion noise parameters for n=1)
 - keyrate2 - makes Fig 20b in SM (key rate under varying deviations in dispersion noise parameters for n=2)

 ---

 ### UnequalFBSmodel.py
-Produces the figure on collective noise with different noise parameters between the two photons for the FBS model.
+Produces the figure on collective noise with different noise parameters between the two photons for the FBS model with the amplitude damping approximation.
 - difftheta - makes Fig 19d in SM (fidelity for deviating theta between the two photons)
 - diffepsilon - makes Fig 19a in SM (fidelity for deviating epsilon between the two photons)
 - diffphi - makes Fig 19e in SM (fidelity for deviating phi between the two photons)
 - diffmu - makes Fig 19c in SM (fidelity for deviating mu between the two photons)
 - diffOmega - makes Fig 19b in SM (fidelity for deviating Omega between the two photons)

+---

+### FBS_KR_Plots.py
+Produces the key rate plots for our protocol under the FBS channel with the two-photon ququart security analysis simulations.
+(Fig 5)

+---

+### GVDOverlaps.py
+Produces the key rate plots for our protocol under the dispersion channel with the two-photon ququart security analysis simulations, for both linear (Fig S6) and quadratic dispersion (Fig S8), and with unequal dispersion parameters on the two photons (S20).

 ---